richleach/cats/README.md

 • Create a .env file in the root, put your cat api key there (looks something like THE_CAT_API_KEY='ed6ff4ff-87f8-452f-9c22-fedf5fc6f088')

-• Add 'cdn2.thecatapi.com' to the next.config.js file under Images to allow images to be served from your localhost with CORS issues
+• Add 'cdn2.thecatapi.com' to the next.config.js file under Images to allow images to be served from your localhost without CORS issues